Number of Accused

 New and Closed Cases

 The next graph shows the number of new unfit accused, as well as the number of accused where the Board was of the opinion that the accused was fit to stand trial and ordered the accused to be sent back to court for trial of the issue.
-In 2019-20, there was a substantial increase in the number of new unfit accused.
-The number of accused returned to court also increased, but at a lower rate, thus increasing the number of unfit accused under Review Board jurisdiction.
+Although there were fewer new unfit accused in 2021-22 than in the previous year, the number was still higher than in prior years.
+The number of accused returned to court has decreased significantly compared to the previous 3 years.

 Total Accused by Verdict Type